matalina/tag-tally-docs/guides/species.md

 1. Create a species sentence
 2. Determine Langauges
-3. Determine if species has innate magic and which types
+3. Determine if species has innate magic and which types and what their Base MAI is.
 4. Assign a Weakness
 5. Determine at least 2 abilities